maxlovic/blog/content/papers.md

 Availability: [IEEExplore](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=6357622)

 **Abstract** \
-This paper presents fast fractal image compression algorithm, based on quadtree image partitioning, Fisher block classification, block preparations and multithreaded coding process.
-Investigation results on efficiency of fractal still grayscale and color images compression are presented with comparison with JPEG results.
+This paper presents a fast fractal image compression algorithm, based on quadtree image partitioning, Fisher block classification, block preparations, and multithreaded coding process.
+Investigation results on the efficiency of fractal still grayscale and color image compression are presented with a comparison with JPEG results.

 ---